alejagranizo/VisordeRiesgoSismico/README.txt

 # VisordeRiesgoSismico — MERISUR

-Seismic Risk Viewer developed as a Final Degree Project (TFG) at the Universidad Politécnica de Madrid, Department of Topography and Cartography.
+Seismic Risk Viewer developed as a Final Degree Project (TFG) at the Universidad Politécnica de Madrid, TERRA Research Group.

-The application calculates and visualises the expected seismic damage to buildings in Lorca and Puerto Lumbreras (Murcia, Spain) for user-defined earthquake scenarios, including debris estimation and census-section-level analysis.
+The application calculates and visualises the expected seismic damage to buildings in Lorca and Puerto Lumbreras (Murcia, Spain) for user-defined earthquake scenarios, including debris estimation, debris barriers and census-section-level analysis.

-> **Acknowledgement:** The original seismic calculation engine (distance metrics, ground motion model, vulnerability and debris functions) was developed by **Pouye Yazdi** at the Department of Topography and Cartography, Universidad Politécnica de Madrid (2017).
-This project extends and integrates that work into a full-stack web application.
+> **Acknowledgement:** The original seismic calculation engine (distance metrics, ground motion model, vulnerability and debris functions) was developed by **Pouye Yazdi** at the Universidad Politécnica de Madrid (2017).
+This project extends and integrates that work.

 ---